SREETHIReDD/Viewership-SQL/README.md

 ---

-## 👤 Author
+##  Author
 Sreethi Reddy

 ---

 ## 📄 License
-This project is part of an academic coding challenge and is intended for learning purposes.
+This project is part of a coding challenge and is intended for learning purposes.